 Frequently Asked Questions

-Q: Why have you changed the names of all of the modules?
+Q: Why have you changed the names of some of the modules?

 A: As Velotech has expanded outside of the UK and started to work with candidates for whom English is not necessarily a first language, we have chosed to name the courses in a way that is more closely identifiable with their level and indicates a more widely-understood progression.